anthonyfdunphy/project-python-pp3/README.md

 Frameworks and Libraries Used
 * Python Standard Library.
+* I used GitHub which allowed me to store my repository.
 * I used Heroku to deploy the live version.
-* I used GitHub which allowed me to store my repository.
+* Colorama library was used to add color print to the terminal for some of the text areas.
 * My primary IDE was Gitpod which I used for creating and programming as I had unlimited hours through the Code Institute.
+* Diagrams.net was used to create a flow chart to illustrate the logic of the game.

 ## Deployment